anproulx/reader2user/README.md

 The workflow is structured as follows:

 **1. Discovery & Audit**
 - Researcher Agent: Extracts GitHub repository links and official implementation details from PDF/text inputs.
 Reads pdf, finds urls, uses LLM to organize links into code and data repositories.
-Output json file, md file and log file.
+Output .json file, .md file and log file.
 - Analyst Agent: Scans the codebase and datasets to identify file structures, hidden dependencies, and potential runtime "landmines" (missing weights, deprecated APIs).

-**2. Simulate date**
+**2. Simulate data**
 - Simulator agent: Uses the paper by default to simulate data, and if Github repository link from Researcher Agent is available, also uses this complementarily to simulate artifical data.

-**2. Strategic Gateway (HITL)**
+**2. Strategic Gateway**
 - Human-Admin: Reviews the audit report.
 The system pauses for the human to approve the run and decide between a Sample Run (using provided repo data) or a Custom Run (using the user's specific dataset).

 **3. Alignment & Execution**